andreeagalusca234/credit-card-fraud-detection-ml/README.md

 ## 📌 Overview

 This project builds an end-to-end machine learning pipeline to detect fraudulent credit card transactions in real time.
-The dataset contains **284,807 transactions** with only **0.17% fraud cases** — a realistic and challenging class imbalance scenario mirroring production systems at companies like Revolut, Monzo, and Visa.
+The dataset contains **284,807 transactions** with only **0.17% fraud cases**, a realistic and challenging class imbalance scenario mirroring production systems at companies like Revolut, Monzo, and Visa.

 The output is not just a model — it is a **risk decision engine** that translates fraud probability scores into business actions: Approve, Review, or Decline.